 Part C Coverage for Purewick

-Medicare Advantage plans (Medicare Part C) also provide coverage for Purewick catheters.
-These plan have to cover everything Original Medicare covers.
+Medicare Advantage plans (Medicare Part C) may provide coverage for Purewick catheters.
+These plans have to cover everything Original Medicare covers.
 However, they will provide additional benefits as well.
 What additional benefits they provide and what the costs for these added benefits are will depend on what plan you have.

 How Much Does The Purewick Catheter System Cost?